jalspach/AquaPanix/_posts/2022-08-28-ElectronicsLayout.md

 - Temperature sensor in sump
 - Level sensor in sump
 - Electronic solenoid valve from city water to sump
     - include one to drain each tank as well?

-## Micro Connections
+## Microcontroller Connections

 - Temp sensors
     - 1 wire bus